 Float makes every effort to avoid breaking changes to minimize disruptions and preserve backward compatibility.
 We will provide advance notice in the rare circumstance that an update would introduce a breaking change.
 We consider a breaking change a modification to an endpoint’s functionality, including the removal/renaming of an endpoint or field.
 For example, altering how time off is created or removing a field from a response would both be breaking changes.
 However, adding a new field to a response would not be considered a breaking change.

-Tip: if a new field may disrupt your integration it is possible on most endpoints to specify which fields you want to return in the response using the
+Tip: If a new field may disrupt your integration, it is possible on most endpoints to specify which fields you want to return in the response using the

 We consider the following changes to be backward-compatible: